Common feelings and emotions after having surgery – Is it normal to feel emotional after having cosmetic surgery?

 Worth it rating for Facial Rejuvenating Surgery (Facelift, Necklift)

-- For facial rejuvenation surgery such as a Facelift, brow lift or eyelid lift, one research study showed a rejuvenation result equivalent to reducing the appearance of a person’s age by a mean of 7.2 years.
+- For facial rejuvenation surgery such as a Facelift, brow lift or eyelid lift, one JAMA research study showed a rejuvenation result equivalent to reducing the appearance of a person’s age by a mean of 7.2 years.
 (Read more about How to get the best surgical result in getting a facelift)

 - People who have under chin fat injections to reduce a double chin also claim the surgery was ‘worth it’ in terms of expense and healing time.